-Hot Tub
+Hot Tubs

-If your unit has a hot tub, it is there for your use but it is your responsibility to maintain it.
+If your unit has a hot tub, it is there for your use, but it is your responsibility to maintain it.
 This includes but is not limited to the activation and winterization of the hot tub.
+Hot tubs are not authorized in/on the property unless they were installed prior to the lease.